Flash Cards for Organic Chemistry

 While I'm the first to argue that rote-learning, by itself, is insufficient to succeed in organic chemistry, a big component of success is pattern-recognition.
 Just as with chess grandmasters, students who can spot patterns in organic structures and reactions are going to succeed.
 And as the story I led with illustrates, the best way to really learn these patterns is through repetition.

 The quizlet study sets I've created are designed to help you master the most important concepts in organic chemistry.
+Importantly, this includes organic reaction mechanisms!
 I've distilled the important information down to the most vital concepts and presented them in the most visual, engaging and memorable ways possible.
 Incorporate these tools into your study, and you'll stride into your exam with confidence!

 My Quizlet study sets